apereo/cas/developer/Build-Process-6X.md

 ## IDE Setup

-CAS development may be carried out using any modern IDE.
+CAS development may be carried out using any modern IDE that supports Gradle.

 ### IntelliJ IDEA